-James Taylor's vocals are fluid, mellow, and tender; whereas King's has more grain and pluck.
+James Taylor's vocals are fluid, mellow, and tender; whereas King's has more grain.
 It's nice to have the two contrasting vocals to enjoy.
 Today, when they perform it either together or solo, the audiences always smile and sing along; it's an old, familiar friend who's come to visit.

 King and Taylor still perform the song in their solo concerts as well as at their reunion concerts.
 King says, "It's a moment that brings people together.
 If people have had a fight before the performance - I've heard this - they forget it for the moments of that song and they come together, and maybe at the end they forget the fight, let's hope."

 You've Got a Friend - James Taylor

 # 10 You've Got a Friend in Me